slimndap/jeero/readme.txt

 * Welcome Jeero!

 == Upgrade Notice ==

+= 1.9 =

+* Improvements to the Modern Events Calendar import.

 = 1.6 =
 * Improvements to the Theater for WordPress and the Events Schedule WordPress Plugin imports.